frankzecaiwang/print-directory-structure/README.md

 # print-directory-structure

-# you can print on the screen or save to a file with this python module
+# you can print directory structure on the screen or save directory structure to a file with this python module
+# exmaple

+"""
 [.]
   └─FirstApplication.py
   └─MsgHandlerClient Cat v1.0.py